-Parents and carers have until 15 January 2021 to submit an application to secure their child’s place at a Primary, Infant, Junior or Middle school.
+Parents and carers have until Saturday 15 January 2022 to submit applications to secure their child’s place at a Primary, Infant or Junior school for September.

-Councillor Mary Evans, Cabinet Member for Children’s Services, Education and Skills, said:
+Councillor Rachel Hood, Suffolk County Council’s Cabinet Member for Education, SEND and Skills, said:

-“We recommend applying for more than one school and parents and carers can list up to three schools on their application form in order of preference.”
+“Parents and carers can list up to three schools on their application form, in order of preference, and we recommend applying for more than one school.”

-If you are planning to move house or you think your circumstances may change before September, it is still important to make an application on time.
+If you are planning to move house, or you think your circumstances may change before September, it is still essential to make an application on time.

 Applications should be made online as this will mean parents and carers will receive a confirmation of their application.
-They can then log on to the online service on National Offer Day (Friday 16 April 2021) to see their school place offer and they will also be sent an email to confirm this offer on the same day.
+They can then log on to the online service on National Offer Day (Tuesday 19 April 2022) to see their school place offer and they will also be sent a confirmation email.
 If a parent or carer is unable to apply online then they should complete a paper application (CAF1), however these cannot be acknowledged, so it is suggested parents and carers obtain proof of postage.
 For those who completed paper applications, offer letters will be sent out by second class post on the National Offer Day.

-Applications can be made at suffolk.gov.uk/admissions, where further advice and guidance is also available.
+Applications can be made at www.suffolk.gov.uk/admissions, where further advice and guidance is also available.
 Alternatively, parents and carers can call 0345 600 0981 for a paper application (CAF1).